-Pyroshock can be applied using actual pyrotechnic devices in the design configuration or in a simulated configuration, conventional high acceleration amplitude/frequency test input devices or, under certain restricted circumstances, an electrodynamic shaker.
+Pyroshock can be applied utilizing actual pyrotechnic devices in the design configuration or in a simulated configuration, conventional high acceleration amplitude/frequency test input devices or, under certain restricted circumstances, an electrodynamic shaker.
 The pyroshock apparatus may incorporate a compressed gas shock tube, metal-on-metal contact, ordnance-generated pyroshock simulator, actual pyrotechnic device on a scale model, actual pyrotechnic device on a full scale model, or other activating types.
 For Procedure I or Procedure II, references related to ordnance devices must be consulted.
-For Procedures III and IV, paragraph 6.1, reference b, provides a source of alternative test input devices, their advantages and limitations.
-In Procedure III it is assumed that all parts of the materiel lie in the mid-field of the pyrotechnic device.
-Consult paragraph 6.1, reference b, for guidelines and consideration for such testing.
-For Procedures IV and V, it is assumed that all parts of the materiel lie in the farfield of the pyrotechnic device and the measured or predicted data are consistent with the 3000 Hz frequency definition of the far-field as well as the limitations of the electrodynamic shaker in addition to the acceleration amplitude limitations.
-For large materiel, the velocity input of the shaker may exceed the velocity of the materiel under the actual pyroshock environment.
+For Procedure III, reference c provides a source of alternative test input devices, their advantages and limitations.
+In Procedure III it is assumed that all parts of the materiel lie in the far-field of the pyrotechnic device.
+Consult reference c for guidelines and consideration for such testing.
+For Procedure IV, it is assumed that all parts of the materiel lie in the far-field of the pyrotechnic device and the measured or predicted data are consistent with the 3000 Hz frequency limitations of the electrodynamic shaker in addition to the acceleration amplitude limitations.
+It is also important to note that for large materiel, the velocity input of the shaker may exceed the velocity of the materiel under the actual pyroshock environment.
 For velocity sensitive materiel, this may constitute an overtest.
 In the ensuing paragraphs, the portion of the test facility responsible for delivering the pyroshock to the materiel will be termed the shock apparatus.
-Such shock apparatus includes the pyrotechnic shock device and the fixturing configuration in Procedures I and II, the mechanical exciter and the fixturing configuration in Procedures IV and V.
+Such shock apparatus includes the pyrotechnic shock device and the fixturing configuration in Procedure I and Procedure II, the mechanical exciter and the fixturing configuration in Procedure III, and the electrodynamic shaker and the fixturing configuration in Procedure IV.